 Rosa never gives years in his stories, for fear it might confuse younger readers, except in the miniature portraits on the cover.
 The first, of 10 year-old Scrooge, is dated 1877, which means he was born in 1867.

 “The Horseradish Story” had established Seafoam’s golden teeth as a family heirloom.
-“Heirloom Watch,” first published in Uncle Scrooge 10 (June-August 1955), introduced the family’s silver watch.
+“Heirloom Watch,” first published in Uncle Scrooge 10 (June-August 1955), also introduced a silver watch.
 Rosa has Fergus and his brother Jake bequeath both to Scrooge at the end of The Last of the Clan McDuck, when the by now 13 year-old boy sails for America to reunite with his other uncle, Angus “Pothole” McDuck.